curl/everything-curl/source/layout.md

 plain text files.
 We have slowly started to move towards Markdown format so a few (but growing number of) files use the .md extension to signify that.

-Most of these documents are also shown on the curl web site automatically converted from text to a web friendly format/look.
+Most of these documents are also shown on the curl website automatically converted from text to a web friendly format/look.

 - `BINDINGS`: lists all known libcurl language bindings and where to find them